Joe Deters: Career

 As Prosecutor, Deters has managed high-profile cases that have attracted national and international attention.
-In 1987, he led the investigation of Donald Harvey, a convicted serial killer who pleaded guilty to murdering 37 people as apla hospital orderly.
+In 1987, he led the investigation of Donald Harvey, a convicted serial killer who pleaded guilty to murdering 37 people while working as a hospital orderly.
 Approximately 30 years later, he prosecuted his fifth serial killer, Samuel Little, who murdered two Cincinnati women over the course of a 30-year killing spree.
 In total, Deters has prosecuted six serial killers.